Alejandro-Casillo/SLU-Twitter/README.md

 - ability to follow other users and be followed
 - tweet both text and images

+## About Project
+The focus of the project is not necessarily the cloning the full functionality of Twitter, rather a demonstration of dexterity with MariaDB DBMS in managing and persisting data for a social media web application such as Twitter.

 ### To compile the project
 Create a classes directory with the command `mkdir classes` for contain the compiled files